NIRSpec MOS Deep Extragalactic Survey

 A zoom-in Hubble image of a deep pencil beam field is shown.
 Target galaxies have slits placed over them (red boxes).
 The three-shutter slitlet pattern used in this use case is shown.

 The science goals of this program are to obtain measurements of star-formation rates, dust content, ionization state, and spectroscopic redshifts for a sample of ~200 galaxies at 2 < z < 6.
 This will help us understand the physical states of galaxies in the very high redshift universe.
 It will significantly improve our understanding of how galaxies evolve in their early turbulent phases, and will place constrains on models for galaxy formation and evolution.
-Specifically, for galaxies at redshifts 2 < z < 5, we will use the Hα emission line in the optical at 6563 Å and additional optical lines that fall into the wavelength ranges of our observed spectra.
-At redshift 5 < z < 6 we have access to both Hα and the coveted [CIII], CIII] doublet.
+Specifically, for galaxies at redshifts 2 < z < 5, you will use the Hα emission line in the optical at 6563 Å and additional optical lines that fall into the wavelength ranges of the observed spectra.
+At redshift 5 < z < 6 you have access to both Hα and the coveted [CIII], CIII] doublet.
 This diagnostic will allow for a better determination of the galaxies’ metallicities and ionization states.
-We do not need for the doublet to be resolved for our science goals.
-Note that we are only observing the brightest sources at 5 < z < 6, where the relatively low equivalent CIII] emission is most likely to be detected.
+You do not need for the doublet to be resolved for the science goals.
+Note that you are only observing the brightest sources at 5 < z < 6, where the relatively low equivalent CIII] emission is most likely to be detected.

-We aim to design observations for an extragalactic multi-object spectroscopy (MOS) survey to meet our science goals by surveying emission lines from a statistical sample of galaxies.
-We choose the GOODS-S field for these observations, using the catalog from Momcheva et al. (2016).
+The aim is to design observations for an extragalactic multi-object spectroscopy (MOS) survey to meet the science goals by surveying emission lines from a statistical sample of galaxies.
+Choose the GOODS-S field for these observations, using the catalog from Momcheva et al. (2016).
 An overview of the capabilities and performance of NIRSpec MOS mode are presented by Ferruit et al (2022).

 Step 1 - Determine the range of feasible MOS Aperture Position Angles (APA) for the area of interest